KAZAKHSTAN: Ten years jail if Germany extradites Muslim?

-Following the family's departure from Kazakhstan in 2005, the KNB secret police and other officials stepped up their harassment of both Bakrayev's and his wife's relatives.
+Following the family's departure from Kazakhstan in 2005, the NSC secret police and other officials stepped up their harassment of both Bakrayev's and his wife's relatives.
 "Many were summoned for interrogations lasting up to 4 hours," Mardanova told Forum 18.
 "Officials told them that they would get Murat back to Kazakhstan."
-KNB officers told relatives Bakrayev would receive a minimum 10-year jail term.
+NSC officers told relatives Bakrayev would receive a minimum 10-year jail term.

 Mardanova said other Kazakh Muslim exiles forced to return home were arrested and jailed.
 Many were pressured to give testimony against her husband.

 In summer 2015, Mardanova and her mother-in-law (Bakrayev's mother) visited the Kazakh Embassy in Prague.
 By now a Czech citizen, as are their three children, Mardanova was seeking to renounce her Kazakh citizenship.
 "Embassy officials openly threatened me, and said they wanted Murat to come in," Mardanova told Forum 18.
 "It was only when I told them that I am a Czech citizen that they let us leave."

 By January 2017 the authorities in Atyau had launched a criminal case against Bakrayev.
 Regional Prosecutor's Office official Marat Khabibullin brought a suit to Atyrau City Court No. 2 to have Bakrayev arrested and held in pre-trial detention.
 On 9 January 2017 Judge Gaukhar Ibrasheva upheld the suit, the Court chancellery told Forum 18 on 16 October 2018.